-- Abstract data processing using geometric techniques
+- [Geometric] [data processing]: Data processing using geometric techniques.

 Our team's research aims to widen the scope of "geometric data processing" to encapsulate the theory, algorithms, and applications for shape processing applied to abstract datasets and 3D surfaces alike.

 A central theme in our research involves algorithms and applications for optimal transport (OT).
 OT lifts classical geometry to probability distributions, providing a means for geometric computation on uncertain data.
 The key computational challenge in bringing OT to applications, however, is to develop efficient algorithms for solving a large-scale, geometrically-structured linear program to evaluate OT distances.
 Our group has advanced the forefront of applied OT by expanding its scope and scalability, transitioning OT from theory to practice.
 Our numerical OT algorithms leverage the structure of the domain to accelerate the most critical and common applications, including approximate OT on meshes and grids for graphics, stochastic techniques for learning, graph algorithms for operations, and finite elements for scientific computing.
 This new machinery enables countless applications for OT, from surface correspondence, audio effects, and vector field design in graphics/media to Bayesian inference, document retrieval, label propagation, and representation learning in machine learning.